Info Agency Main Banner Content

-Indiana Code (IC) 12-17.2 establishes the authority for Indiana Family and Social Services Administration, Division of Family Resources to regulate child care in the State.
-It also authorizes the division to adopt rules to implement the federal Child Care and Development Fund voucher program administered by the Division of Family Resources, Bureau of Child Care for the State.
-Following are the laws:
+Indiana Code (IC) 12-17.2 establishes the authority for the Indiana Family and Social Services Administration, Office of Early Childhood and Out-of-School Learning, to regulate child care in the state.
+It also authorizes the office to adopt rules to implement the federal Child Care and Development Fund (CCDF) voucher program administered by the Office of Early Childhood and Out-of-School Learning for the state.
+Following are the laws (*updated August 2018):

 For the legal definition of a child care center, child care home, child care ministry, Class I child care home, or Class II child care home as contained in IC 12-7-2, or the definition of a school age child care program as contained in IC 12-17-12-5, please click here .

 For information on programs exempt from licensure (IC 12-17.2-2-8), please click here.

 The following administrative rules have been promulgated based upon the above laws:

 - 470 IAC 3-1.1 Rule 1.1 Child Care Homes

 - 470 IAC 3-1.2 Rule 1.2 Infant and Toddler Services in a Child Care Home

 - 470 IAC 3-1.3 Rule 1.3 Class II Child Care Homes